 The Superintendent of schools is authorized by the board of education to close public schools in case of severe weather.
 Representatives of the Superintendent's staff will notify local news media when inclement weather warrants such action.
-The information is broadcast regularly by radio and television stations, along with text and email alerts.
+The information is broadcast regularly by radio and television stations, along with text, phone calls, social media posts and email alerts.

 Decision to Close Schools.
 A decision to close school is made when forecasts by the weather service and civil defense officials indicate that it would be unwise for students to go to school.
-If possible, a decision about the next school day will be made by 9 p.m. and announced during the 10 p.m. news.
+Closing of school will be announced via text message, automated voice call, and/or social media (Facebook, Instagram, and Twitter).
 An early decision is not always possible because of uncertain weather conditions.
 School officials will make periodic assessments of conditions during the night and will decide early in the morning.
 In any case, an announcement will be made to the local radio stations when schools will be closed.
-In some instances, schools will be open, but certain services may be cancelled (bus transportation, kindergarten, student activities).
+In some instances, schools will be open, but certain services may be cancelled (bus transportation, student activities, etc.).